-^{7.} See Treasury's Resource Center for North Korea Sanctions, 22 U.S.C. § 9201 et seq., and Public Law 115-44.

-trade transactions by U.S. persons8 or within the United States that involve North Korea or the property or interests in property of any individual or entity designated pursuant to the NKSR program unless authorized by OFAC or exempted by statute.9 Separately, under the Weapons of Mass Destruction Proliferators Sanctions Regulations,10 issued pursuant to E.O.
-13382, OFAC administers sanctions on individuals and entities responsible for the proliferation of WMD, as well as their supporters, some of whom are North Korean or tied to North Korea and North Korean-related activity.11 These sanctions are a direct response to the DPRK's ongoing development of WMD and their means of delivery; launching of intercontinental ballistic missiles; nuclear tests; human rights abuses and censorship; destructive, coercive cyber-related actions; involvement in money laundering, the counterfeiting of goods and currency, bulk cash smuggling, and narcotics trafficking; and continued violations of UNSCRs.12
+In addition to UN sanctions, the U.S. Department of the Treasury's (Treasury) Office of Foreign Assets Control (OFAC) maintains a robust sanctions program on North Korea through the North Korea Sanctions Regulations, 31 C.F.R.
+Part 510 (NKSR), which implements DPRK-related Executive Orders (E.O.)
+13466, 13551, 13570, 13687, 13722, and 13810; as well as the North Korea Sanctions and Policy Enhancement Act of 2016 (NKSPEA), as amended by Title III of the Countering America's Adversaries Through Sanctions Act of 2017 (CAATSA).
+The NKSR and relevant Executive Orders generally prohibit most direct or indirect commercial, financial, or trade transactions subject to U.S. jurisdiction that involve North Korea or the property or interests in property of any individual or entity designated pursuant to the NKSR program unless authorized by OFAC or exempted by statute.
+Separately, using authorities granted under the Weapons of Mass Destruction Proliferators Sanctions Regulations9 and E.O.
+13382, OFAC administers sanctions on individuals and entities responsible for the proliferation of WMD, as well as their supporters, some of whom are North Korean or tied to North Korea and North Korean-related activity.
+10 Together these sanctions are a direct response to the DPRK's ongoing development of WMD and their means of delivery; launching of intercontinental ballistic missiles; nuclear tests; human rights abuses and censorship; destructive, coercive cyber-related actions; involvement in money laundering, the counterfeiting of goods and currency, bulk cash smuggling, and narcotics trafficking; and continued violations of UNSCRs.11

-U.S. financial institutions should be particularly aware of the extensive nature of the sanctions associated with E.O.
-13810 (September 2017).
-The E.O. provides the Secretary of the Treasury, in consultation with the Secretary of State, additional tools to disrupt a broad range of DPRK-related activity, to include North Korea's ability to fund its WMD and ballistic missile programs.
+Financial institutions should be particularly aware of the extensive nature of the sanctions associated with E.O.
+13810.
+The E.O. provides Treasury additional tools to disrupt a broad range of DPRK-related activity, to include North Korea's ability to fund its WMD and ballistic missile programs.
 Specifically, E.O.
-13810: (1) establishes several new designation criteria; (2) prohibits vessels and aircraft that have called or landed at a port or place in North Korea in the previous 180 days, and vessels that engaged in a ship-to-ship transfer with such a vessel in the previous 180 days, from entering the United States; (3) provides authority to block any funds transiting accounts with links to North Korea that come within the United States or in the possession of a United States person; and (4) provides authority to impose sanctions on a foreign financial institution (FFI) that knowingly conducts or facilitates on or after September 21, 2017 (i) any significant transaction on behalf of any person blocked under the DPRK-related E.O.s or persons blocked under E.O.
-13382 for North Korea-related activities or (ii) any significant transaction in connection with trade with North Korea.
-The sanctions applicable to FFIs can be restrictions on correspondent or payable-through accounts or full blocking sanctions.
+13810: (1) establishes several new designation criteria; (2) prohibits vessels and aircraft that have called or landed at a port or place in North Korea in the previous 180 days, and vessels that engaged in a ship-to-ship transfer with such a vessel in the previous 180 days, from entering the United States; (3) provides authority to block any funds to, from, or through accounts with links to North Korea that come within U.S. jurisdiction; and (4) provides